-Date updated: 10 March 2024 | by Sybil Mayard
+Date updated: 21 July 2024 | by Sybil Mayard

 By following good cyber security practices, you can enjoy a safe and secure experience both online and offline.

-Don't Delay, Update Your Devices Today!
+1. Don't Delay, Update Your Devices Today!

 Install an antivirus product on your devices and keep it up to date.
 Carry out a virus scan regularly to detect and remove any malicious software.

 Keep all of your devices' operating system software up to date.
 By default, devices are usually set to download and install the updates automatically.
-However, if this will be disruptive to your working day, add an appointment to your calendar to remind yourself to manually install the updates at a more convenient time.
+However, if this will be disruptive to your working day, add a recurring appointment to your calendar to remind yourself to manually install the updates at a more convenient time.

 Only download apps and software from legitimate sources and always install the latest version.

-Be Careful With Your Passwords
+2. Be Careful With Your Passwords

 Do not reuse passwords across multiple websites!